jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 Now lets do the same transformation but have the process listen to a streaming socket.
-You will need to restart pyspark.
+You will need to restart `pyspark`.
 It will not allow you to create a new StreamingContext associated with the same Spark Context.
-After restart execute the import statements and the creation of the StreamingContext.
-Remember to provide the MASTER variable so that we use more than one core.
+After restart execute the import statements and the creation of the `StreamingContext`.
+Remember to provide the `MASTER` variable so that we use more than one core.
 On some platforms not doing this may block the streaming process from receiving data and processing at the same time.
 ```
-\$MASTER=local\[2\] pyspark
+$MASTER=local[2] pyspark

 >>>from pyspark import SparkContext